oracle/terraform-provider-oci/website/docs/d/mysql_mysql_backups.html.markdown

 		* `pitr_policy` - The PITR policy for the DB System.
 			* `is_enabled` - Specifies if PITR is enabled or disabled.
 		* `retention_in_days` - The number of days automated backups are retained.
+		* `soft_delete` - Retains the backup to be deleted due to the retention policy in DELETE SCHEDULED state for 7 days before permanently deleting it.
 		* `window_start_time` - The start of a 30-minute window of time in which daily, automated backups occur.

 			This should be in the format of the "Time" portion of an RFC3339-formatted timestamp.
 Any second or sub-second time data will be truncated to zero.